VictoriaMetrics/VictoriaMetrics/README.md

   -metricsAuthKey string
      Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -newrelic.maxInsertRequestSize size
-     The maximum size in bytes of a single NewRelic POST request to /infra/v2/metrics/events/bulk Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864) -opentsdbHTTPListenAddr string
+     The maximum size in bytes of a single NewRelic request to /newrelic/infra/v2/metrics/events/bulk Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864) -opentsdbHTTPListenAddr string
      TCP address to listen for OpenTSDB HTTP put requests.
 Usually :4242 must be set.
 Doesn't work if empty.
 See also -opentsdbHTTPListenAddr.useProxyProtocol